kaimitai/vtitus/README.md

 Problem: The program cannot be started \
 Solution: If Windows gives you a message that the program cannot be started, make sure you have the x86 Visual C++ Redistributables.
 This should be part of most Windows installations by default, but can also be found at [Microsoft Support Visual C++ downloads](https://support.microsoft.com/en-us/topic/the-latest-supported-visual-c-downloads-2647da03-1eea-4433-9aff-95f26a218cc0).

-Problem: Some of the imported tilemap BMPs get a black color where I have a red/pink color. \
+Problem: Some of the imported BMPs get a black or transparent color where I have a red/pink color. \
 Solution: The color at these pixels are closer to the transparent color indicator than any color actually used in the game - and this will show as black in the tilemap.
-Try changing it to a different red/pink color and load the BMP again.
+Try changing it to a different red/pink color, preferably one actually included in the palette used, and load the BMP again.
 In future versions we plan on only using a color as transparent if it completely matches the transparent color (160, 64, 192).